 Go to Recent Files: Displays the Recent Files dialog box, in which you can specify a function or procedure to go to.

 Run menu

-Contains options relevant when a function or procedure is selected.
+Contains options relevant when a function or procedure is selected or when it is open for debugging.

 Run [name]: Starts execution of the specified function or procedure.